-Therefore, the zonal (GWD_u) and meridional (GWD_v) GW drag and the heating due to breaking GWs (GWD_T) are modified in the specific region of the observed GW breaking hotspot.
-In principle, the response to the GW drag would in turn alter the GW propagation and breaking conditions and thus, the GW drag and its distribution.
+GW propagation and breaking conditions and thus, the GW drag and its distribution.
 To avoid those feedback mechanisms, the GW parameterization scheme is turned of during the experiments and the model is fed with the GW drag field from the Ref simulation.
 Only, in the GW hotspot region the GW drag is modified as shown in Tab.
 1. We intend to only analyse the steady state impact of the local GW forcing being not influenced by nonlinear effects.
 Like in Šácha et al. (2016) we located the GW breaking hotspot between 37.5°N-62.5°N and 118.1°E-174.3°E in an altitude range between 18 and 30 km.
 Note that the geographic positions refer to the model grid points so that at a latitudinal 5° grid the meridional size of the modeled hotspot is 30°.
-To avoid a total breakdown of the polar vortex and a fundamental change in middle atmosphere dynamics, which was already forced in the study by Šácha et al. (2016), we chose the more moderate case of $-10 \,\mathrm{ms}^{-1}\mathrm{day}^{-1}$ for GWD_u, $-0.1 \,\mathrm{ms^{-1} day^{-1}}$ for GWD_v and a warming of $0.05 \,\mathrm{Kday^{-1}}$ for GWD_T.
+To avoid a total breakdown of the polar vortex and a fundamental change in middle atmosphere dynamics, which was already forced in the study by Šácha et al. (2016), we chose the more moderate case of -10 ms-1day-1 for GWD_u, -0.1 ms-1day-1 for GWD_v and a warming of 0.05 Kday-1 for GWD_T.
 We refer to this simulation as the H3 simulation, as will be described later.
 The distribution of the GWD_u of the Ref and the H3 simulation can be seen in the left and middle panel of Fig. 2 at an altitude of about 27 km for the last 30 days of analysis.
 We are mainly concentrating on the last 30 days of analysis because we are focusing on quasi steady states and are not interested in short term variabilities.
-The GWD_u of the Ref simulation is varying between -0.025 and +0.02 ms-1day-1 in the region of the GW hotspots (27.5°N-87.5°N, 118.1°E-174.3°E, 18-30 km).
-Thus, the maximum value of the H3 simulation (GWD_u= -10 ms-1day-1 in the hotspot) is 500 times larger than the maximum westward (negative) value of the Ref simulation.
+The GWD_u of the Ref simulation is varying between -0.025 and +0.02 ms-1day-1 in the region of the EA/NP-GW hotspot (37.5 GW hotspots (27.5°N-62N-87.5°N, 118.1°E-174.3°E, 18-30 km).
+Thus, the maximum value of the Ref simulation.